abubkurian/AuthenticatorApp/reame.md

-An extension to give TOTP for RESSEX.
+An extension to give TOTP on sharing secret key.